 What the Doctor Is Looking For

 The purpose of the medical exam is to make sure that you do not have any serious or communicable diseases, mental disorders, or drug problems that would make you inadmissible to the U.S. (ineligible for a visa or green card).
 See Inadmissibility: When the U.S. Can Keep You Out for more on this topic.

 The doctor will also make sure that you have had all the required vaccinations.
 The doctor will not, however, give you a general physical exam or tell you whether you have any health conditions beyond the ones of interest to U.S. immigration authorities.

-If you’re applying to adjust status in the U.S., the diseases that can make you inadmissible (as of 2015) are chancroid, gonorrhea, granuloma inguinale, infectious leprosy, lymphogranuloma venereum, infectious stage syphilis, and active tuberculosis.
+If you’re applying to adjust status in the U.S., the diseases that can make you inadmissible (as of 2016) are gonorrhea, infectious leprosy, infectious stage syphilis, and active tuberculosis.
 If you’re seeking an immigrant visa at a U.S. consulate, two more types of disease can make you inadmissible: (1) certain diseases that may make you subject to quarantine; and (2) certain diseases that may pose a public health emergency of international concern when there’s a threat that you’ll bring that disease to the U.S. and the disease could affect the health of the American public.

 If you have an illness that causes you trouble but will not infect or injure others, such as heart disease, cancer, or certain mental illnesses, you will not be inadmissible on medical grounds.
 However, it's possible you could be found inadmissible as a likely public charge—that is, someone likely to require need-based government assistance (often referred to as welfare)—if you will not be able to work in the U.S. and don’t have medical insurance.